 Carhaix is at the junction of various main roads.
 The N164 links it directly to Rennes (142km).
 It’s only 59km from the ferry port at Roscoff (from Plymouth).
 St-Malo is a bit further at 123km.
 See our ferries to France section for more information and links.
 By train, change from the main TGV line (Paris/Brest) at Guingamp.
-See Rail Europe or SNCF for train times and ticket prices.
-See also our information on getting to France.
+See voyages-sncf.com for train times and ticket prices.
+See also our information on taking bikes on French trains.

 Accommodation and food